DavidAJohnston/TheValueofAppCoins/README.md

 ###4) Has a Higher “Network Strength” from App Coin Ownership

 Metcalfe's Law has demonstrated the power of a growing network effects.
-However strong network effects are not as simple as the player with the greater adoption will always prevail, as demonstrated by Venkatesh Shankar and Barry L. Bayus in their study on “NETWORK EFFECTS AND COMPETITION:
+However, strong network effects are not as simple as the player with the greater adoption will always prevail, as demonstrated by Venkatesh Shankar and Barry L. Bayus in their study on “NETWORK EFFECTS AND COMPETITION:
 An Empirical Analysis of the Home Video Game Industry”, where they found “strong evidence that network effects are asymmetric between the competitors… Specifically, we find that the firm with a smaller customer network (Nintendo) has higher network strength than the firm with the larger customer base (Sega).”
 Where the term “Network Strength” is defined as (the marginal impact of a unit increase in network size on demand).

-An example of this is the Apple OSX operating system which for a long time had a much smaller network size effect, however due to a higher network strength was able to overcome this and attain a much higher market share of operating systems in recent years.
+An example of this is the Apple OSX operating system which for a long time had a much smaller network size effect, however, due to a higher network strength was able to overcome this and attain a much higher market share of operating systems in recent years.
 As shown in this graph of U.S. Apple Market Share over time.

 “Particularly strong customer networks share a common, underlying (actual or perceived) bond along some important dimension (e.g., personal interests, demographic characteristics, fanatical product loyalty).”